Sea Island, Georgia: Golf

 A significant portion of Sea Island's culture and economy revolves around golf.
 In 1928, two years after Sea Island Company founder Howard Coffin purchased Retreat Plantation, the first nine-hole course was completed and fittingly named Plantation.
 The next year the second nine, Seaside, was established.
 In the near future golf legends such as Bobby Jones, Walter Hagen, and Sam Snead all ventured to Sea Island to play the courses.
 The first tournament played in the area was the Sea Island Ladies Open Invitational in 1954, which was won by World Golf Hall of Famer Louise Suggs.
 Over time, the third resort course, Retreat, and two non-resort affiliated courses, Frederica Golf Club and Ocean Forest Golf Club, were also founded on the island.

 In 2001, the scope of golf in Sea Island expanded greatly and golf became the centerpiece that it is today in the area.
 The creation of the Lodge at Sea Island has allowed golfers to stay on the golf course property.
 Two premier amateur golf tournaments were played at Ocean Forest Golf Club.
-The Walker Cup, one of the most prestigious amateur events throughout the world, was held in August 2001 and even featured an opening ceremony headlined by President George H.W.
-Bush.
+The Walker Cup, one of the most prestigious amateur events throughout the world, was held in August 2001 and even featured an opening ceremony headlined by President George H. W. Bush.
 The second tournament held at Ocean Forest was the inaugural Jones Cup Invitational, named after the club's founding family.
 Since then, the Jones Cup has been played every year at Ocean Forest, and in 2009 the Jones Cup Junior Invitational was created and held at the Seaside course.
 Both of these events attract golfers from across the country to compete in very exclusive tournaments at extremely challenging venues.

 The following year, the largest tournament that is played in Sea Island was founded.
-The PGA Tour, with the help of host and Sea Island native Davis Love III, held the first ever McGladrey Classic (now the RSM Classic) on both the Plantation and Seaside courses.
+The PGA Tour, with the help of host and Sea Island native Davis Love III, held the inaugural McGladrey Classic on both the Plantation and Seaside courses.
 The Sea Island community has benefited greatly from this event, through increased exposure and the yearly contributions the Davis Love Foundation raises throughout the tournament week.
 This tournament has helped attract individuals to travel to or live in Sea Island, which has helped grow the economy in the area and led to the expansion of the resort.
+The tournament is the final tournament of year on the PGA Tour which serves as the season finale for the FedEx Fall, where players play to retain PGA Tour cards, earn spots into signature events, and qualify for major tournaments.